FHA Loan guide

 Formula and steps

 In plain language: The calculator adds entered upfront MIP to the financed balance, calculates principal and interest, then adds tax, insurance, and monthly MIP from the entered annual MIP rate.
-If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.
+It does not look up your county loan limit, choose an official MIP table, or decide whether the lender can approve the loan.

 How to read the answer